 - MB Johan Schot there.
 What excites you about the next steps that Johan was describing? - KF Yes.
 I think the primary thing that excites me about it is that it's taking all this thinking to actually doing.
 It's about applying what we've learnt.
 I love the fact that it's taking an experimental approach.
 And also, the long-term approach.
 So, it's not just about doing the experiments.
-It's about learning from the experiments and using those learnings to help educate the next generation of investors because this is going to be a multi-decade approach.
+It's about learning from the experiments and using those learnings to help educate the next generation of investors because this is going to be a multi-decade approach. - MB And this isn't just about Baillie Gifford.
+This is about trying to mobilise interest and action from the wider industry as well as policymakers and others.

-- MB And this isn't just about Baillie Gifford.
-This is about trying to mobilise interest and action from the wider industry as well as policymakers and others. - KF Yes, absolutely, because it's going to take lots of different groups within society if we're to be successful in addressing the challenges that we face.
+- KF Yes, absolutely, because it's going to take lots of different groups within society if we're to be successful in addressing the challenges that we face.
 In some ways, I think this transformative investment philosophy is like a niche within the financial system.
 So, it's fragile but it's important.
 We want to be able to transform or help to contribute towards the transformation of the financial system so that more capital is deployed towards enabling that second and important deep transition. - MB Because it's the mobilisation of capital that's absolutely crucial here, isn't it, in terms of driving change? - KF Yes, and I think that's something that I was naïve in my understanding when I started out as an investor 20 years ago was the power of capital.
 Capital can be a really important mechanism for change.
 It's not the only mechanism for change, but it's a key mechanism for change. - MB And how much of that motivates you personally as an investor? - KF Hugely.
 The last seven years have been absolutely the highlight of my career so far, and I'm really excited about the next 15 years of deploying capital toward driving change. - MB And there's a positive note to end on.
-Kate, thanks for joining us on Short Briefings on Long Term Thinking. - KF Thank you for having me. - MB And thanks for investing your time in Short Briefings on Long Term Thinking.
-You can find our podcast at bailliegifford.com/podcasts or subscribe at Apple Podcasts, Spotify, or on TuneIn.
-And if you enjoyed our conversation about deep transitions, check out previous discussions we've had on the podcast ranging from the companies disrupting the world's biggest killer, heart disease, to exploring the innovative Scandinavian country that has unearthed global giants such as Ericsson, Spotify, and IKEA.
-What's its secret?
-Find out by listening to our podcast.
+Kate, thanks for joining us on this podcast. - KF Thank you for having me. - MB And thanks to you, the listeners, for investing your time in this podcast.
+And if you enjoyed the conversation, you can check out more of our thoughts on the ideas that are shaping the future and your investments at bailliegifford.com/insights.